There are various ways to export the plots generated by PGOPHER

 It is not currently possible to

-export plots via the clipboard; consider the vector graphics formats
+export plots via the clipboard; export to one of the vector

 Vector Graphics Files

-Export, Main Plot allows the vector graphics formats to be produced:
+allows the vector graphics formats listed below to be produced.

-- A .svg file, which can be read and edited by various
+- Scaleable vector graphics (SVG) format, which can be read and

 - xfig format, associated with TEX.

 - PowerPoint native format (PPTX) files - likely to give good